PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Implicit-Line-Continuance.md

 Special casing the named unary operators could work (among the thousands of commands on my system, none of them have split or join parameters, but some may exist somewhere), but that would mean future unary operators be special cased as well, so that approach isn't desirable because it risks future breaking changes.

 If the risk is deemed to be too high because of the risk with named unary operators, at a bare minimum I feel this feature offers enough significant value to the community that it should not be rejected, but instead offered as an optional feature so that users wanting the benefit can opt-into the functionality, and mark it as enabled for their scripts/modules.
 I also suspect the majority of scripters would want it turned on and would then simply write their scripts accordingly.
 It's really too bad though that unary operators with string names use the same single first character as parameter names because they get in the way here.
 In hindsight, named operators should probably have been prefixed with something other than a single dash to differentiate them from named parameters (something to consider if PowerShell ever comes out with a version with significant breaking changes plus conversion scripts).

+### Some Non-Breaking Alternatives

+1. Require users to opt-in on any command where they want this wrapping by ending the first line (and only the first line) with a sigil.

+    This suggestion was proposed by @jaykul.
+We could add a token at the end of a command and from that point on, treat subsequent lines as part of the same command if they begin with named parameters, splatted collections, or the stop-parsing sigil (`--%`).
+For example, this could be a multi-line command that follows these rules:

+    ```PowerShell
+    New-ADUser @
+        -Name 'Jack Robinson'
+        -GivenName 'Jack'
+        -Surname 'Robinson'
+        -SamAccountName 'J.Robinson'
+        -UserPrincipalName 'J.Robinson@enterprise.com'
+        -Path 'OU=Users,DC=enterprise,DC=com'
+        -AccountPassword (Read-Host -AsSecureString 'Input Password')
+        -Enabled $true
+    ```

+    Pros: The @ symbol is familiar since it is used for splatting.
+    Cons: Users lose the benefit of not having to use any characters for line continuance.

+1. Add support for optional features to PowerShell, and make this feature optional, rather than experimental.

+    The experimental feature is designed to be a temporary holding place until features are fully developed.
+There are advantages to having optional features as well, which users can opt into if they want the benefit.
+Ideally such functionality would have support for enabling optional features in both scripts and modules, so that the features could be used by script/module authors without impacting the experience of individual consumers of those scripts/modules.
+This alone (support for optional features) warrants another RFC, but assuming it is there and assuming such features can be turned on for scripts (via `#requires`?) and/or modules (via the manifest), scripters who want this capability could have it automatically turned on for new scripts/modules without risk to existing scripts/modules because they wouldn't have that feature enabled, thus preventing a breaking change.
+Anyone who wants this for existing scripts/modules could manually enable it and take on the responsibility of making their code work appropriately.

+    Pros: Allows the feature to be used without any breaking changes, and without extra continuance characters.
+    Cons: Requires optional feature work in PowerShell (an RFC that I'd be happy to write).